Do you get a couple scam texts a week like us? Learn how to spot this incredibly popular scam like a pro by keeping these key tips in mind.

 - Includes a suspicious link

-- Follow us on Facebook, where we often share real-life examples of scam-texts (like the ones above)
+- Follow us on Facebook, to see regular real-life examples of scam-texts (like the ones above)

 - Protect your loved ones by spreading the word